dosaki/crowdj/README.md

 In comes crowdj!
 I get DJ duty, I fire the application up and now the rest of the dev team doesn't have to always listen to my ~~weird~~
 [musical](http://www.youtube.com/watch?v=gvyEqv3iSQ8) [tastes](http://www.youtube.com/watch?v=eN7dYDYfvVg)!

-Also, this is my first venture into node.js!
+Also, this is my first venture into node.js! (just wanted to try it out, really)

 ###How do you use this?!